k3jph/k3jph.github.io/service/maryland-defense-force.md

 within a member's MDDF specialty and/or the core mission of the Maryland Defense Force.

-After receiving my third award, I have not submitted any more courses.
+I have received this award three times.

 ### <a id='MDDFBTR' />Maryland Defense Force Basic Training Ribbon